 First of all, if you're using the Chrome browser, it's almost all done for you.
 Just go to the Gmail home page, then choose 'Tools' from Chrome's drop-down menu.
 In the tools menu you'll see 'Create application shortcuts'.
 Just follow the instructions in there.
-If you're not using Chrome, don't worry!
-It's still easy.
-There are two stages, and you don't even have to do the second one if you don't want to.
-Here's the first.
+Or install the Google Apps launcher which is easier still - although it does give you a different-looking icon.

 You can put a shortcut to any webpage on your desktop or quick launch bar, so Gmail, being just a webpage, is a doddle.
 This will work with any website at all, but we're using Gmail as an example.

 What's the address bar?
 It's the box at the top of the browser window that has the address of the webpage you are looking it.
 For this post, for example, it will read something like pinkeyegraphics.co.uk/blog/index.php/2009/

 If you can't find that or it doesn't work, just type "http://mail.google.com" into the 'Create Shortcut' dialogue instead.

 That's the basic bit done.
 It will now work, and if you don't care how it looks stop now.

 But there's more!
 Still want more?
 OK, here's the second part.
 You'll notice that the icon is not the nice Gmail icon that you usually see.
 So you'll want to change that.
 Here's a file to download: Gmail icon file.
 If you know how to do that, go ahead.
 If not, follow these instructions (it's the same file, so you only need to do one).
 To download the file right-click on the icon file.
 In Internet Explorer, chose 'Save target as'; or in Chrome or Firefox 'Save link as'.
 Other browsers have similar options.
 Once you've downloaded the file, this is how to use it.

 Your icon now has a real authentic Gmail look.